FAQs

 How many staff members are there in a bunk?

-Each bunk will have 2-3 counselors and 8-9 campers living in it.
+Each bunk typically has 2-3 counselors and 8-9 campers living in it.

 What are the bunks like?

-All our bunks are equipped with electricity and bathrooms complete with 2 toilets, 2 showers, and 2 sinks.
+Our bunks are equipped with electricity and bathrooms complete with 2 toilets, 2 showers, and 2 sinks.
+Each single bed has its own set of outlets and cubby storage.
 Also, our mattresses do not compare to other camp mattresses, they are Simmons mattresses made exclusively for Camp Micah!

 How do I keep in touch with my child while at camp?

-Families are encouraged to send their campers letters, e-mails, and faxes as well as two optional phone calls per session.
-Parents can always call our directors and head counselors to check in on their camper.
+Families are encouraged to send their campers letters or one-way e-mails.
+Parents may also schedule one optional phone call with their camper, per session.
+Parents can always call our directors and head counselors to check in.

 Is Camp Micah considered a competitive camp?

-Camp Micah competes athletically with local camps in both tournaments and individual games.
+Camp Micah competes athletically with local camps in tournaments and individual games.
+We host and attend competitions for a variety of sports and age groups.
 Although we play to win, Camp Micah’s goal is to compete at a strong level while showing the best in sportsmanship and teamwork.
-All those who choose to be a part of Camp Micah’s teams are able to compete on the same team as we divide campers by age, not divide campers by skill level.
 All campers are valued for their talents and the uniqueness that each adds to the camp community.
 It is expected that whatever success a person has athletically, it is just as important to be a mensch and positive member of the camp community.

 Micah is a Jewish camp; what does that mean?